YourManLight/mcUtilityTool/README.md

 This will unlock your MC with just a script file

 # usage
+- make sure your minecraft is not running
 - open powershell with admin
 - type this command and run it
   ```Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser```